andris9/auth-proxy/README.md

 **Step 1.** Create a proxy user

-This would an unprivileged user
+This would be an unprivileged user

 ```
 $ useradd auth-proxy